jenkinsci/jenkins/CONTRIBUTING.md

 ensure it gets released in one of upcoming Weekly releases.
 There is no additional action required from pull request authors at this point.

+## IntelliJ suggestion

+In case you are using IntelliJ, please adjust the default setting in respect to whitespace fixes on save.
+The setting can be found in Settings -> Editor -> General -> On Save -> Remove trailing spaces on: `Modified lines`

+This will prevent adding noise to the changelog because of unrelated whitespace changes.

 ## Copyright

 The Jenkins core is licensed under [MIT license], with a few exceptions in bundled classes.